 Rose and Crown

-If there was a ‘business in the front, party in the back’ for pubs, the Rose and Crown would be it - sort of.
+If there was a ‘business in the front, party in the back’ for pubs, the Rose & Crown would be it - sort of.
 Good times are guaranteed to be had throughout the entire pub, but while the back pool table and jukebox lend to the fun crowds, the front dining area and live music often catch up in no time.

 St. James Gate

 The Devil’s Gap is often the halfway point as a night out escalates from pub to club.
 It’s a chameleon when it comes to the Banff bar scene.
-Come early enough to enjoy a game of foosball and catch up with friends over a Pabst, but wander in beyond 10 pm and it’ll transform into a shoulder-to-shoulder mosh pit.
+Come early enough to enjoy a game of foosball and catch up with friends over a Pabst, but wander in beyond 10 pm and it’ll transform into a shoulder-to-shoulder party.